Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-"The number of persons serving community-based orders increased by 2,314 persons, nationally between the March quarter 2013 and the March quarter 2014," said Mr William Milne, ABS Director of the National Centre for Crime and Justice.
+"The overall number of persons in custody increased by 11 per cent (3,222 persons), nationally between the June quarter 2013 and the June quarter 2014," said William Milne, ABS Director of the National Centre for Crime and Justice Statistics.

 These documents will be presented in a new window.